 16. Bad Education System

-The education systemOpens in a new tab. in Oahu, Hawaii is quite dismal, so it is not a good place for children that want to learn to live.
+The education system in Oahu, Hawaii is quite dismal, so it is not a good place for children that want to learn to live.
 In fact, Hawaii is rated 48 out of 52 when it comes to National Assessment of Educational Progress (NAEP) reading scores, and many children don’t stay in school for long after 9th grade or go to college.

 Oahu, Hawaii doesn’t spend a lot of money on education and paying teachers, which is why many teachers do not choose to move to or work in Oahu.